 Among these import subcategories, US purchases of bicycles and other non-motorized cycles (up 16.6%) and motorcycles (up 11.6%) grew from 2019 to 2020.

 These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported vehicles among U.S. businesses and consumers.

-In 2019, American importers spent the most on the following 10 subcategories of mineral fuels-related products.
+In 2020, American importers spent the most on the following subcategories of pharmaceuticals.

-These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported energy supplies among U.S. businesses and consumers.
+These amounts and the percentage gains within parenthesis clearly show where the strongest demand lies for different types of imported pharmaceuticals among U.S. businesses and consumers.